 About Duke

-Duke holds undergraduate degrees in technology and business, a masters degree in adult education, and has completed doctoral coursework in applied management and decision sciences.
-He has served as an adjunct university faculty member teaching statistics and management research.
+Duke holds undergraduate degrees in technology and business, a masters in adult education, and completed doctoral coursework in applied management and decision sciences.
+He served as an adjunct university faculty member teaching statistics and management research.
 He is also a graduate of the international program in the Gestalt approach to organization and system development.

 Duke’s LinkedIn Profile